Illinois Compiled Statutes

 time credits, to set release dates for certain prisoners

-sentenced under the law in effect prior to the effective
+sentenced under the law in effect prior to February 1, 1978 (the effective

-date of this Amendatory Act of 1977, to hear and decide the time of aftercare release for persons committed to the Department of Juvenile Justice under the Juvenile Court Act of 1987 to hear requests and
+date of Public Act 80-1099), to hear and decide the time of aftercare release for persons committed to the Department of Juvenile Justice under the Juvenile Court Act of 1987 to hear requests and

 make recommendations to the Governor with respect to pardon,

 reprieve or commutation, to set conditions for parole, aftercare release, and

 of those conditions justify revocation of parole or release,

 and to assume all other functions previously exercised by the

 Illinois Parole and Pardon Board.

 care is referred to in this Unified Code of Corrections,